borgmatic-collective/borgmatic/docs/how-to/backup-your-databases.md

 space.
 Additionally, prior to borgmatic 1.5.3, all database dumps consumed temporary disk space.)

-<span class="minilink minilink-addedin">New in version 1.9.0</span> To support
-this, borgmatic creates temporary streaming database dumps within `/run/user/$UID/borgmatic` by default (where `$UID` is the current user's ID).
-To customize the `/run/user/$UID` portion of this path, set the `user_runtime_directory` option in borgmatic's configuration.
-Alternatively, set the `XDG_RUNTIME_DIR` environment variable (often already set to `/run/user/$UID`).

-<span class="minilink minilink-addedin">Prior to version 1.9.0</span>
-borgmatic created temporary streaming database dumps within the `~/.borgmatic` directory by default.
-At that time, the path was configurable by the `borgmatic_source_directory` configuration option (now deprecated).

-<span class="minilink minilink-addedin">New in version 1.9.1</span>In addition
-to `XDG_RUNTIME_DIR`, borgmatic also uses the `TMPDIR` or `TEMP` environment variable if set. `TMPDIR` is available on macOS, while `TEMP` is often available on other platforms.

 Also note that using a database hook implicitly enables the `read_special` configuration option (even if it's disabled in your configuration) to support this dump and restore streaming.
 See Limitations below for more on this.

 Here's a more involved example that connects to remote databases: